A General Approach for Determining Applicability Domain of Machine Learning Models: Acknowledgements

 \section{Acknowledgements}

 Lane E. Schultz is grateful for the Bridge to the Doctorate: Wisconsin Louis Stokes Alliance for Minority Participation National Science Foundation (NSF) award number HRD-1612530, the University of Wisconsin–Madison Graduate Engineering Research Scholars (GERS) fellowship program, and the PPG Coating Innovation Center for financial support for the initial part of this work.
 The other authors gratefully acknowledge support from the NSF Collaborative Research: Framework: Machine Learning Materials Innovation Infrastructure award number 1931306.
 Lane E. Schultz also acknowledges this award for support for the latter part of this work.
-Machine learning was performed with the computational resources provided by the Extreme Science and Engineering Discovery Environment (XSEDE), National Science Foundation Grant No. OCI-1053575.
-We thank former and current members of the Informatics Skunkworks at the University of Wisconsin-Madison for their contributions to early aspects of this work: Angelo Cortez, Evelin Yin, Jodie Felice Ritchie, Stanley Tzeng, Avi Sharma, and Linxiu Zeng.
+Machine learning was performed with the computational resources provided by XSEDE 2.0: Integrating, Enabling and Enhancing National Cyberinfrastructure with Expanding Community Involvement Grant ACI-1548562.
+We thank former and current members of the Informatics Skunkworks at the University of Wisconsin-Madison for their contributions to early aspects of this work: Angelo Cortez, Evelin Yin, Jodie Felice Ritchie, Stanley Tzeng, Avi Sharma, Linxiu Zeng, and Vidit Agrawal.